goldbergyoni/component-tests-workshop/README.md

 Use git to fork this repo into your computer.
 You may use the top-right corner 'Fork' button

 ### ✔ 5 Install dependencies
-Navigate to the repository you've just cloned, **change your working directory to 'getting-started'** (cd getting-started) and install dependencies
+Navigate to the repository you've just cloned and install dependencies:

 ```
 npm i